 Here’s what you can do with your mailer:

 Reuse it for returns or cleaning out.

 Our recycled mailers are resealable so you can send them right back to us with your return.
 Don’t have anything to return?
 You can print a free Clean Out shipping label and reuse our mailer as a mini Clean Out bag instead.
 Just make sure you aren’t mixing returns with Clean Out items, send one or the other!

 Our mailers are 100% recyclable, but they can’t be dropped into your standard curbside recycling.
 In fact, there’s actually a bunch of items in your home that you may be mistakenly recycling or trashing, like plastic bags or saran wraps (see the list here)!
-All these items (our mailers included) must be dropped into special recycling bins at most major grocery stores, including Safeway, Whole Foods, Target, Trader Joe’s, and Walmart.
+All these items (our mailers included) must be dropped into special recycling bins at major grocery stores like Safeway, Whole Foods, Target, Trader Joe’s, and Walmart.
 You can find the nearest drop-off locations near you here.

 We recommend keeping a designated reusable grocery bag in your pantry and storing thredUP mailers, plastic bags, and other items that need to be taken to the special recycling bin.
+Before dropping them off in a recycling bin, make sure to remove the serial sticker label attached at the bottom of your recycled mailer.
 Then, when you’re ready to jet to the grocery store, grab that bag along with your other reusable grocery bags.
 You’ll never forget again!